-Fig. \ref{fig:Flowfield_WMC} illustrates the normalized mean x-direction velocity field and the corresponding error distribution around the cube, along with the integrated error values in comparison with the LES-80k model.
+Figure \ref{fig:Flowfield_WMC} illustrates the normalized mean $x$-direction velocity field and the corresponding error distribution around the cube, along with the integrated error values in comparison with the LES-80k model.
 Across all models, the recirculation zones upstream and downstream of the cube are effectively captured.
-However, the LES-5k model exhibits large errors near the vortex trajectories and wall boundaries.
+However, the LES-5k model exhibits the largest errors near the vortex trajectories and wall boundaries.
 In contrast, the LES-20k model shows significantly smaller errors in these regions.
 The ML-5k model achieves a lower integrated error compared to the LES-5k model by reducing errors near these areas.
-Fig. \ref{fig:Smagorinsky_WMC} illustrates adaptive adjustment of the Smagorinsky coefficient and the normalized x-direction velocity across domain.
-This figures shows that the ML-5k model decreases $C_s$ value near the vortex-formulating region and the wall boundary layer.
+Figure \ref{fig:Smagorinsky_WMC} illustrates adaptive adjustment of the Smagorinsky coefficient and the normalized $x$-direction velocity across domain.
+This figures shows that the ML-5k model decreases $C_s$ value near the vortex-forming region and the wall boundary layer.

-These results suggest that a GNN-based SGS closure model trained in an \textit{a posteriori} manner can generalize to unseen geometries.
+These results suggest that a GNN-based SGS closure model trained in an \textit{a-posteriori} manner can generalize to unseen geometries.
 Even on a geometry with significantly different separation physics, the model remains stable, recovers the baseline low-fidelity model, and improves predictability in the mean sense.
 This generalization capability can be attributed to the fact that the spatial mesh is perfectly represented by the graph connectivity in GNN, which inherently learns the relationships between nodes and edges through their structure.
-The \textit{a posteriori} learning process enhances the stability and accuracy of the trained model by ensuring model-data consistency.
+The \textit{a-posteriori} learning process enhances the stability and accuracy of the trained model by ensuring model-data consistency.

-\subsection{Model training with constrained data availability}
+\subsubsection{Model training with constrained data availability}